nrwl/ci/README.md

 - Install locked dependencies with either `yarn`, `npm` or `pnpm` (depending on which one is configured in your repo)
 - Spawn 3 agents ready to receive tasks/targets to run
 - Initiate all the provided commands in parallel, with those defined in `parallel-commands` being executed on the main job, and those in `parallel-commands-on-agents` being intelligently distributed across the 3 agents by Nx Cloud
-- Shut down all agents when all parallel tasks have completed
+- Shut down all agents when all parallel tasks have been completed

 **.github/workflows/ci.yml**